 Takes full responsibility in conducting in-depth analysis of health care cost issues and programs by aiding in the preparation of project plans, conducting or leading data-gathering operations, analyzing data, reporting specific findings; develops, implements, and prepares project reports for written and/or oral presentation;

-Provides technical and consultative assistance to medical providers and/or department staff regarding the health care cost programs; provides training for the medical provider community and adjudication staff of policy and program changes;
+Provides technical and consultative assistance to medical providers and/or department staff regarding health care programs; develops and provides training for the medical provider community and other staff of policy and program changes;

 Analyzes and evaluates proposed legislation and program and policy changes to ascertain administrative feasibility;

-Prepares and conducts economic feasibility studies relating to health care costs;
+Prepares and conducts economic feasibility studies relating to health care best practices, quality, and/or costs;

 Assists in the design of complex reporting systems; checks reporting procedures to ensure validity;

 Compiles technical information and writes analyses, summaries, histories, and briefs;

 Develops, interprets, and implements changes to medical program policies;

 Promulgates administrative and procedural regulations for program implementation;

 Monitors program policies and procedures for adequacy and consistency, making recommendations in order to improve effectiveness of program;